kingsoobin/Custom-ESP32-Board/README.md

 19. Download footprint to all components in sch library and update schematic.
 ### Board Creation
 20. Go back to schematic sheet for esp32 dev kit to see board dimensions
 21. Place main components first before arranging the smaller one.
 I used the Sequentially Reposition Selected Components tool to stay organized and efficient.
+### Board Connections
+22. Went to jlcPCB capabilities sheet again to look at the minimum trace width and spacing, minv via hole size, solder mask expansion to set the rules.